 Iowa — falling

-A tax change that relates to pass-through business income will continue to phase in during 2021.
+In addition to other tax changes taking place this year in Iowa, a tax change that relates to pass-through business income will continue to be phased in during 2021.
 According to the Tax Foundation:

 “Iowa conformed to the federal pass-through business income deduction that was enacted as part of the Tax Cuts and Jobs Act (TCJA).
 For 2019 and 2020, Iowa offered a state deduction equal to 25 percent of the federal deduction.
 That amount has phased up to 50 percent for 2021 and is set to increase to 75 percent for 2022 and beyond.”